Sotera/zephyr-sample-project/README.md

 To start with, we'll start at the final bit of glue - under sample-project-mapreduce/resources/distributed-cache/resources/twitter-job.xml.

-This file define our job flow to our ZephyrDriver.
+This file defines our job flow to our ZephyrDriver.
 It gives our job a name, defines the input and output locations, and allows us to specify what ParserFactory to use, what Schema to use, what
 Enrichers we'd like to use, and our OutputFormat we'd like to use.

 The way our flow is going to operate, at a high level, is: